Kaine Kesler-Hayden: Milton Keynes Dons loan

+Huddersfield Town loan

 On 12 August 2022, Kesler-Hayden joined Championship club Huddersfield Town on a season-long loan.
 On 15 January 2023, Aston Villa recalled Kesler-Hayden from his loan.
 He had made 15 appearances with one goal and one assist during his loan.
-Hudderslield Head of Football Operations Leigh Bromby explained that the decision was made mutuallly between both teams with the player's best interests in mind, after Huddersfield made the signing of Matthew Lowton and Kesler-Hayden's place in the first-team was no longer guaranteed - the decision also allowing Huddersfield to use one of their loan allocations to strengthen another part of the team.
+Huddersfield Head of Football Operations Leigh Bromby explained that the decision was made mutually between both teams with the player's best interests in mind, after Huddersfield made the signing of Matthew Lowton and Kesler-Hayden's place in the first-team was no longer guaranteed - the decision also allowing Huddersfield to use one of their loan allocations to strengthen another part of the team.

+Plymouth Argyle loan

+On 29 June 2023, Kesler-Hayden signed for EFL Championship club Plymouth Argyle on a season-long loan deal.
+In January 2024, Aston Villa exercised a recall option in his loan contract, returning to his parent side having made twenty-seven appearances.

+Premier League debut

+On 30 March 2024, Kesler-Hayden made his Premier League debut, as a late substitute in a 2–0 home victory over Wolverhampton Wanderers.
+On 3 July 2024, Kesler-Hayden signed a contract extension with Villa.

+Preston North End loan

+On 7 August 2024, Kesler-Hayden joined Championship club Preston North End on a season-long loan.

+He was named Preston North End Fans Player of the Year, Players Player of the Year and Young Player of the Year.

+Coventry City

+On 1 July 2025, Kesler-Hayden signed for Championship club Coventry City for an undisclosed fee, reported to be £3.5 million.

 International career

 Kesler-Hayden was called up to a training camp for the England U19 national team in November 2020.
 On 6 September 2021, he made his debut for the England U20s during a 6–1 victory over Romania U20s at St. George's Park.